Penalty For Being Uninsured

 2) 2.5% of modified adjusted gross household income

 The penalty shall be pro-rated to the number of months without coverage (e.g. 6 months without coverage = 50% of penalty).
-Coverage gaps equaling less than three months in a calendar year shall not trigger a penalty.
+Coverage gaps equaling less than three months in a calendar year will not trigger a penalty.

 After 2016, the flat dollar amount (see option #1 in each scenario above) shall be indexed to inflation.1